 Dr. Gibbs offers several types of specialty contact lenses and contact lenses, including:

 You put daily wear contacts in when you wake up and remove them before going to bed at night.
 Most are made from soft, breathable materials and need to be replaced between two weeks and a month.

 Extended wear contacts can be worn overnight.
 Even so, it’s important to remove and clean them at least once a week.
 Failing to do so may increase the risk of irritation or an eye infection.

 If you have astigmatism, Dr. Gibbs might recommend toric lenses.
 Toric lenses have a unique shape that improves your eye’s ability to reflect light and focus.

-To determine if you’re a good candidate for contact lenses, Dr. Gibbs reviews your medical history, asks about your symptoms, and conducts a comprehensive eye exam.
+To determine if you’re a good candidate for specialty contact lenses and contact lenses, Dr. Gibbs reviews your medical history, asks about your symptoms, and conducts a comprehensive eye exam.